josh-egan/katas/coins/README.md

 Once you can make change using the legal US coins, introduce all new set of coins that includes some or all of the obsolete US coins.
 Obsolete coins can be found [here](https://en.wikipedia.org/wiki/Coins_of_the_United_States_dollar#Obsolete_coins).

+This iteration requires additional logic for determining the least number of coins.
+For example, `40¢` should yield two twenty-cent pieces, not a quarter, a dime, and a nickel.

 |Coin Name|Coin Value|
 |---|---|
 |Half Cent|1/2¢|